 We draw attention to Note 2.1 (iv) and Note 5 to the accompanying financial statements.
-The later note explains that there is a significant estimation uncertainty in determining the fair valuation of the investment in real estate amounting to SR 15.3 million included in the statement of financial position as at December 31, 2020.
-In particular, the independent valuer engaged by the Company for the fair valuation assessment of the investment in real estate has also included a material valuation uncertainty clause in their report.
+The latter note explains that there is a significant estimation uncertainty in determining the fair valuation of the investment in real estate amounting to SR 14.9 million included within investments held at fair value through other comprehensive income in the statement of financial position as at December 31, 2021.
+In particular, the independent valuer engaged by the Company for the fair valuation assessment of the investment in real estate has also included a material valuation uncertainty clause in its report.
 This clause highlights that less certainty, and consequently a higher degree of caution, should be attached to the valuation than normal.
-Our opinion is not modified in respect of this matter
+Our opinion is not further modified in respect of this matter.

-Responsibilities of the management and those charged with governance for the financial statements
+Responsibilities of the management and Board of Directors for the financial statements